AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 A maximum of 100 images can be shared to you.

-## To how many users can an image be shared?
+## How many users can an image be shared to?

 An image can be shared to a maximum of 50 users.